DLvalentine/DLvalentine.github.io/about.md

 But recently I found myself really wanting to talk about the pictures I take, and wanting to share my thoughts, too.
 I wanted to share good pictures, bad pictures, experimental pictures.
 I wanted to learn and grow without feeling like anything I did or said wasn't good enough.
 I wanted to get better, and to force myself to stop deleting things I don't like.

+I want to stop caring about what people think, and start sharing the authentic me.
+The things I'm interested in.
+My thoughts.

 Maybe it's a sign of maturity.
 A desire to change that part of me that is so scared of what people think of me.
 A desire to put in the effort to grow and then to have the courage to put it out there.
 I want to see that growth.
 I want to come back in 10 years and look at my oldest pictures and see where I was, and compare that to where I am then.
 I hope that while working on getting better at writing or taking pictures, I become a little more confident in myself.

 I don't want to solicit feedback, but if you want to look and read, please do.
 If you want to share what you think, please do.
 I'd be happy to hear what you think.